logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-In the left plane there is a tab called Virtual network links, click on the tab.
-Next press add.
+In the left plane there is a tab called *Virtual network links*, click on the tab.
+Next press *Add*.

 <p align="center">
   <figure>